SteeltoeOSS/Samples/MusicStore/README.md

 1. Install Pivotal CloudFoundry 1.7
 2. Install Spring Cloud Services 1.1.x.
 3. Install .NET Core SDK.
 4. Install Postgres database service if you want to use Postgress instead of MySQL.
+(Posgres required for Linux containers)
 5. Install Redis service if you want to use Redis for Sesion storage.
+(Windows containers only)
 6. Web tools installed and on Path.
 On Windows, if you have VS2015 Update 3 installed then add this to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`

 # Setup Services on CloudFoundry